TOOLCloud

 MEANDERING

-This practice presents the idea of “relaying”/meandering”— wandering casually without urgent destination—as a way of framing a conversational creation process that can help loosen control without being out of control.
-Through the method proposed in this workshop we implement a creation and learning process that is not only pleasant and rewarding but also leads to a concrete action plan and agenda, to experience the highly relational, embodied, and contextual nature of relaying as a method.
+This practice presents the idea of 'relaying'/'meandering'— wandering casually without urgent destination—as a way of framing a conversational creation process that can help loosen control without being out of control.
+Through this method we implement a creation and learning process that is not only pleasant and rewarding but also leads to a concrete action plan.

-In the RELAYproject collaborative inquiry and conversational learning are approaches to creating and learning in which participants construct knowledge together through dialogue.
-Both approaches advocate letting go of control to allow insight to emerge through free-flowing conversation.
-These approaches contradict expectations about learning among both teachers and students and raise fears of discussion degenerating into pointlessness.
+This approach advocates letting go of control to allow insight to emerge through free-flowing conversation.
+It contradicts expectations about learning amongst teachers and students and raises fears of discussion degenerating into pointlessness.

 WEAVING

-A relay setting invented by one of the three groups of students in the second LTTA in Copenhagen resulted in an imaginative rendering of a weaving process that addressed the presence and absence of representation and the intersection of technology and analogy.
+A relay setting invented by one of the three student groups in the encounter in Copenhagen resulted in a rendering of a weaving process that addressed the presence and absence of representation and the intersection of technology and analogy.
 The arrangement chosen in Copenhagen combined the process of weaving with the technology of video.
-It showed passages of a "weaver" whose sounds or movements had produced the translated designs of the earlier "weaver," which in turn were translated by the current weaver into newly transformed patterns.
-The video and audio recordings created an acoustic/visual relay that highlighted sound and movement as catalyzing creative material.
-It addressed the transformative nature of material, creating a feedback loop and the possibility of communication.
+It showed passages of a 'weaver' whose sounds or movements had produced the translated designs of the earlier 'weaver', which in turn were translated by the current weaver into newly transformed patterns.
+The video and audio recordings created an acoustic/visual relay that highlighted sound and movement as catalysing creative material.
+It addressed the transformative nature of material - a video by musicians created through the translational designs of performers, in which they transformed the visual and aural codes applied to the material and translated them into sound and image, creating a feedback loop and the possibilities of communication.

-In the frame of a seminar in Cologne - which served as an in-between event between the LTTAs in order to filter the knowledge of the RELAY project into the curriculum - the setting was slightly adapted.
-While in Copenhagen video material formed the starting point for the transformation process, in this process analogue materials from students in Cologne served as the starting point for the transformational process.
+In the frame of a seminar in Cologne (which served as an in-between event between the encounters in Copenhagen and Bukarest to filter the knowledge of the RELAY project into the curriculum in Cologne`s university) the setting was slightly adapted.
+While in Copenhagen video material formed the starting point for the transformation process.
+In this process analogue materials from students in Cologne served as the starting point for the transformational process.
 Students from Bucharest transformed the given analog materials into digital compositions and re-layed them to the Cologne group at the end of the seminar.
 The process invited to invest into the following questions: What potentials and scopes arise when we understand the materials as a starting point for scores?
 What dynamics and materialities unfold in the work?
 And how do composers deal with them in this function?

 REVERSIBILITY